Updated: May 16

 This one is hard to pull off.
 When we are developing an app, we see and talk through ideas so many times that it all seems simple and obvious.
 Yet, it's not always the case.

 Imagine yourself a user.
 You have just downloaded an app.
 It is the thing you need.
-You start it up and you have no idea what is going on.
+You start it up and you have no idea what's going on.
 While you understand the concept and you are really into it — you can’t really get a grasp on it.
 What are you going to do next?
-Delete that app and look for another one, i.e. bad news.
+Delete that app and look for another one, i.e. bad user experience.

-First and foremost thing you need think when developing an application is how fast it could be mastered by the user.
-That is the key to the loyalty of the users.
-If it is easy to follow — it will be used a lot.
-If the learning curve is blown out of proportion — too long or too complicated, chances are the application will not be used a lot by its target audience and soon enough they will move on to something handier.
+First and foremost, when developing an application, you have to consider the user friendliness of the app so it can be mastered by the user.
+This is key to user retention.
+If it is easy to use — you will see user retention.
+If the learning curve is blown is too long or tedious — or too complicated, chances are the application will not be used a lot by its target audience and soon enough they will move on to something handier.

 Usability of your app, how easy is it to use?